 Music

 I started playing blues and folk music on the acoustic guitar in the third grade.
 My music trajectory developed in fits and starts.
 I had a (truncated) music education at Belmont University and played rock guitar throughout Nashville and the midwest during my college years.
-I ran away from music after that.
-Four years later I found myself in the belly of a whale, cold and quiet.
-I escaped by returning to the arts.
-It meant starting from scratch, this time with 7 strings instead of six.
+After that I put the guitar down, spending the next five years in graduate school, trying to figure out what role music would have in my life.
+I found the answers to that question where I least expected it: in historic archives in Brazil.

 Fo